 This Graco TrueCoat 360 Paint Sprayer Kit is fantastic.
 Graco supplies everything you need to get started painting right away including:

-Can you spray primer with Graco TrueCoat 260?
-You bet, it can spray water based and solvent based paints, stains and primers that can be cleaned with mineral spirits.
-Spray all unthinned paint mediums with this powerful sprayer.
+Wondering if you can spray primer with the Graco TrueCoat 260?
+Absolutely.
+It’s compatible with both water-based and solvent-based paints, stains, and primers that can be cleaned using mineral spirits.
+This versatile sprayer handles all unthinned paint types with ease.

 Using the Graco TrueCoat 360 is uncomplicated and you can see it for yourself in this VIDEO FROM GRACO.